 Methadone is a very useful tool to help patients manage overwhelming intractable pain.
 Once their pain is under control, they are more likely going to be able to implement other tools to manage pain, which could eventually lead to reduction or withdrawal of opioids.

 Here is an outline of Methadone Use for Pain.

 Buprenorphine is an opioid that can help people manage substance problems, like an opioid addiction.
 It is being used off-label to help people in pain.
 Some people develop tolerance to certain opioids and require increasing doses to manage their pain.
 I recommend decreasing the opioids for a week at least, even quitting for a short period while the nerve regenerates to accept a lower dose again.

 Managing pain appropriately will help prevent unnecessary harm, including under-treated pain, suicides and people turning to street drugs.

 Buprenorphine is being investigated for use for chronic pain but is not indicated yet for that.
-Methadone has already achieved indications for use in chronic pain and is especially useful when it comes to neuropathic pain.
+Methadone has already achieved indications for chronic pain and is especially useful for neuropathic pain.

 Neuropathic pain may not always be obvious on clinical examination.
 Widespread pain can often involve inflammation of smaller neurons and lead to neuropathic type pain.